bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/building-trustless-bridges.md

 Yeah.
 I mean, it's better than one, but it's maybe two of three, like marginally better.
 But in the case of liquid, it's like 11 of 15, I think.
-And in the case of rootstock, it's like seven of 12 or something.
+And in the case of rootstock, it's like 7 of 12 or something.
 So they generally try to set this N to be very high and then M to be some fault-tolerant subset of that.
 But very good point.
 Thank you for mentioning.